 - Step 2: Use Diagnostics > Fetch as Googlebot to fetch the URL

 Google has limited the amount of URL submission though this method to 50 per week.
-Furthermore, you can only submit 10 URL and pages being linked to from the URL considerations per week.
-They also state that this is for content only, images and videos should be submitted through sitemaps as usual.
+Furthermore, you can only submit 10 URLs and pages being linked to from the URL considerations per week.
+They also state that this is for content only; images and videos should be submitted through sitemaps as usual.

-As an added bonus to this new feature, Google has updated the “Add your URL to Google” form.
+As a bonus to this new feature, Google has updated the “Add your URL to Google” form.
 It’s now the Crawl URL form.

-As many SEO experts know, sometimes the toughest part of our work is getting Google to notice all the great pages we make.
+As many SEO experts know, sometimes, the most challenging part of our work is getting Google to notice all the great pages we make.
 These new options for submitting URLs are a welcomed addition.